Action Jackson, 8 inch dolls by Mego, 1971

 The Waltons: John Boy and Mary Ellen, Ma and Pa, Grandma and Grandpa

-The unique and poorly made 12 inch doll Dr.Kromedome was also produced in 1975 as a villain for Kenner's Bionic Man 12 inch doll.
+The unique and poorly made 12 inch doll Dr.Kromedome was also produced in 1975 as an unofficial villain for Kenner's Bionic Man 12 inch doll.

 Super Knights, 8 inch doll by Mego, 1975